-Thanks to great strides that have been made in Wilms’ tumor treatment, today nearly nine out of ten children with Wilms’ tumor can be cured.
+Thanks to great strides that have been made in Wilms’ tumor treatment, today nearly 9 out of 10 children with Wilms’ tumor can be cured.
 MSK Kids most often treats Wilms’ tumor first with surgery to remove the affected kidney, then with chemotherapy and often radiation.

-The best treatment for your child depends on a few factors:
+The best treatment for your child depends on:

-- the stage of the tumor at diagnosis
+- The stage of the tumor when it’s diagnosed

-- whether it is a favorable or unfavorable tumor
+- Whether it’s a favorable or unfavorable tumor

-Nearly nine out of ten children with Wilms’ tumor can be cured.
+Nearly 9 out of 10 children with Wilms’ tumor can be cured.

 Surgery for Wilms’ Tumor